Unity-Technologies/ROS-TCP-Connector/com.unity.robotics.visualizations/Documentation~/README.md

 ### TF Topics and Tracking

-For messages with stamped headers, there is an option to customize the coordinate frame tracking per visualization.
-This is provided in the applicable default visualizers via the `TF Tracking Settings`, which contains options for a topic string and a type.

-**TF Topic:** It is important to render 3D visualizations in the proper coordinate frame.
-By default, the `TF Topic` is assigned to `/tf`, but this can be replaced with a different or namespaced TF topic.

-**Tracking Type - Exact:** This setting adds the visualization drawing as a child of the `BasicDrawingManager`.
-The drawing's transform will be modified directly by looking back in time and using the *exact* transform corresponding to the header's timestamp.
+There are three options, found via the TF Tracking Settings, for how to visualize messages with stamped headers with respect to the TF tree.

-**Tracking Type - Track Latest:** This setting places the visualization drawing as a child GameObject corresponding to the proper `frame_id`.
-The drawing will have a zeroed local position and rotation, and the *frame* GameObject will be transformed based on the *latest* transform information.
+**Tracking Type - Track Latest:** This setting reads the `frame_id` from the message header, queries the transform tree for the *latest* transform from that parent link, and draws the visualization with respect to that transform.
+With this setting, the drawing object will appear as a child GameObject of the GameObject corresponding to the proper `frame_id`.
+The drawing will have a zeroed local position and rotation, and the frame GameObject will be transformed based on the latest transform information.

+**Tracing Type - Exact:** This setting reads the `frame_id` from the message header, queries the transform tree for the transform corresponding to the exact timestamp in the header, and draws the visualization with respect to that transform.
+With this setting, the the drawing object will appear as a child of the `BasicDrawingManager`.
+Its Transform will remain zero throughout the simulation, while its parent object’s Transform will show the value of the transform queried as described.

-**Tracking Type - None:** This setting will set the local position of the drawing to `Vector3.zero` and the local rotation to be `Quaternion.identity`.
+**Tracking Type - None:** This setting ignores the message header and draws messages with respect to the Unity's origin by setting the local position of the drawing to `Vector3.zero` and the local rotation to be `Quaternion.identity`.
+With this setting, the drawing object will appear in the `BasicDrawingManager`, and you’ll see that its Transform (Position and Rotation) remain zero throughout the simulation.

+Additionally, it is important to track 3D visualizations in the proper coordinate frames.

+**TF Topic:** By default, the `TF Topic` is assigned to `/tf`, but this can be replaced with a different or namespaced TF topic.

 ### Visualization Settings